WesPeacock/dls-theme-test/README.md

-# Modified just-the-docs jekyll theme for UBC Research Clommons sites
+# Modified just-the-docs jekyll theme for UBC Research Commons sites
 Fork of Patrick Marsceill's [Just the Docs](https://github.com/pmarsceill/just-the-docs) jekyll theme.
 The files below were added or changed for the UBC Library Research Commons implementation.

 - ` _layouts/default.html`.
 Modified to point to `footer_rc.html` file and to simplify behaviour of the "View in Github" footer link.
 Do not over-write when pulling changes from upstream.